He was aware of the constant rhythm of movement.

 And then he slept for so long that not even Carson could save him from the nightmares.

-Wraith stalked him in the nightmares.
+Wraith stalked him in the dreams.
 They grinned at him with frightful sharp teeth and glittering eyes.

 "Food."
 They hissed and he stumbled back and tripped.
 The hand descended and he watched with horror as his life was sucked from his body, a scream silent on his lips.